Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Motivation

-The methodology developed in this article was inspired by the challenges observed in the data from the ``Evolution of Diaphragm Thickness during Mechanical Ventilation'' study \citep{goligher2015evolution}.
-This clinical study aimed to investigate the changes in diaphragm thickness from baseline for patients receiving mechanical ventilation in the intensive care unit.
-The change in diaphragm thickness is measured daily for each patient.
-Clinically, we are interested in the absolute change in diaphragm thickness from baseline.
-This is because both increases and decreases in diaphragm thickness are associated with adverse outcomes, and increases and decreases by the same amount are considered equivalent.
-Therefore, our focus is on measuring the magnitude of the change in diaphragm thickness, rather than fixating on the direction of the change.
-Consequently, it is crucial for us to understand how to quantify the effect of a given exposure when analyzing the magnitude of change in diaphragm thickness.
+The methodology presented in this article was developed to address challenges encountered with data from the ``Evolution of Diaphragm Thickness during Mechanical Ventilatio'' study \citep{goligher2015evolution}.
+This clinical study investigated daily changes in diaphragm thickness in critically ill patients receiving mechanical ventilation.
+Clinically, interest lies in the absolute change in diaphragm thickness, as both increases and decreases from baseline are associated with adverse outcomes and are considered equivalent in magnitude.
+Therefore, the focus is on measuring the magnitude of change rather than its direction.
+Figure \ref{fig:plot}, panels (a) and (b), show individual trajectories of relative change and its magnitude in diaphragm thickness for 100 randomly selected subjects from the motivating study, respectively.
+Panel (b) is obtained by folding the negative side of panel (a) onto its positive side.

-The focus of the study is to quantify the effect of a given exposure using regression models, which should include a random effect to adjust for repeated measurements from a single patient.
-As the normal error term is not applicable for the absolute change in diaphragm thickness, we developed an appropriate statistical model, based on the folded normal distribution, to ensure precise analysis and interpretation.
-This article provides a detailed explanation of the method we have developed and evaluates its accuracy.